Khloe Kardashian Reportedly Wants To Have Another Baby With Tristan Thompson

 “Khloe and Jordan don’t have the best relationship.
 Jordan totally blames Khloe for her breakup with Tristan, even though Khloe insists things were over between the two of them before she started seeing him.
 So, it’s definitely more than a little strained between them.
 But, Jordan is never going to stop Tristan from seeing his son, and so she has to bite the bullet regarding Khloe as he’s living with her, as much as Jordan hates it,” the source revealed.

 It seems that Khloe Kardashian and Tristan Thompson are doing well following the cheating scandal.
 As previously reported by the Inquisitr, Khloe and Tristan recently moved back to L.A. after spending months in Cleveland together.
-The pair have been spotted all over town as they enjoy their summer together.
+The pair has been spotted all over town as they enjoy their summer together.

-The couple have been seen dining at Malibu hot spot, Nobu, partying at the Peppermint Club, working out together, and hitting up a McDonald’s drive thru in the days since their return to Cali.
+The couple has been seen dining at Malibu hot spot, Nobu, partying at the Peppermint Club, working out together, and hitting up a McDonald’s drive-thru in the days since their return to Cali.
 It appears that Khloe Kardashian and Tristan Thompson are ready to put the past behind them and move on to greener pastures.